mitmedialab/sar_robot_translation/README.md

 [sar\_robot\_command\_msgs](https://github.com/personal-robots/sar_robot_command_msgs
 "sar_robot_command_msgs") for more info about these messages.

 ### Robot-specific messages

-The program will publish messages to robot-specific topics depending on which robot is set in the configuration file.
+The program will publish and subscribe to robot-specific topics depending on which robot is set in the configuration file.

-TODO: Determine message types and ROS topic names for each robot platform.
+TODO: Determine message types and ROS topic names for each robot platform, and list here.

 ## Version and dependency notes